supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_25_CreatingAccessReviewsForUsers.md

 #### Estimated time: 5 minutes

 ### Exercise 1 - Create an internal Access review
+Creating an internal Access review involves regularly evaluating and validating the access permissions of users and roles within your organization to maintain security and compliance.

 #### Task 1 - Create a new Access review